-In order to provide an appropriate climate for learning, LaMuth Middle School will not tolerate any disruption of school, building safety and security, or any actions which disrupt the educational process of a class or school activity.
-Students will not use force, coercion, violence, threat, harassment, or insubordination which obstructs or disrupts the educational process including all extracurricular activities.
+In order to provide an appropriate climate for learning, LaMuth Middle School will not tolerate any disruption of school, building safety and security, or any actions, which disrupt the educational process of a class or school activity (not dressing for gym class constitutes misconduct).
+Students will not use force, coercion, violence, threat, harassment, or insubordination, which obstructs or disrupts the educational process including all extracurricular activities.
+Students ejected from extra-curricular activities will be subject to disciplinary action.

-Rule 2 - Inappropriate Language/Acts
+Rule 2 - Inappropriate Language / Acts

-The use of profane, obscene, or abusive language is not permitted.
+The use of profane, obscene, vulgar, improper or abusive language is not permitted in any area of school buildings, at school sponsored or related activities or events on or off school property.
 This includes written or verbal use, gang signs and symbols, drug signs and symbols, and the use of obscene gestures, signs, pictures, or publications either directly or indirectly.